syedshah94/Parking-App/README.md

     display parking information along with a nice, small map with relative information.

-    Current problems that should be addressed in the future: There's currently no user-specific page.
+    Current problems that should be addressed in the future: There's no user-specific page.
 So far it's just a sort of login and use.
 Well you don't even need to log in since I made the process simpler with the "Explore" button on the landing page.
 Yes, I am well aware this makes no sense in a real app,